-The Pros of living in bali
+The Pros of Living in Bali

 A visa to live in Indonesia is actually not that difficult to get!
 But if you haven’t traveled much, then it might seem a lot at first.
-You might think that you can just show up in Bali and stay there until you want to leave, but that’s actually not possible.
+You might think that you can just show up in Bali and stay there until you want to leave, but that’s not possible.

 There are two ways to stay for 6 months.
 The first is to apply for a Social Visa (B-211) at your nearest Indonesian Consulate.

-The second way (which would be easier if you are already living in Asia) is to fly into Singapore and apply for a visa there.
+The second way (which would be easier if you are already living in Asia) is to fly to Singapore and apply for a visa there.
 You can’t apply for a visa from within Indonesia itself.